martinkearn/Pester-LogicApp/README.md

 # Pester-LogicApp
 This is a sample showing how to use Pester and PowerShell to integration test a logic app.

 The sample uses a very simple logic app that gets a weather report using the MSN Weather connector.
+The main purpose of the repository is to demonstrator how to use Pester and PowerShell to perform integration tests on Logic Apps.

+## The Logic App
+The test is setup to work with this logic app.

  ![The logic app overview](https://github.com/martinkearn/Pester-LogicApp/raw/main/Logic%20App%20Template/LogicAppOverview.jpg)

-The main purpose of the repository is to demonstrator how to use Pester and PowerShell to perform integration tests on Logic Apps
+You can deploy this on your own Azure subscription using the template in [/Logic App Template](https://github.com/martinkearn/Pester-LogicApp/tree/main/Logic%20App%20Template).
+For detail on how to do that, see [Deploy Azure Resource Manager templates for Azure Logic Apps](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-deploy-azure-resource-manager-templates).